Meet your DJ for a much better party!

 Luckily, most DJs I know are nice, friendly, normal people.
 Some even have friends! haha.

-Seriously though, it’s worth investing 1hr or less of your time to filter out the good, bad and ugly.
+Seriously though, it’s worth investing your time to filter out the good, bad and ugly.

 If you have a Day Job, I will be certain you were hired after a face to face meeting.
 Very few jobs exist where you’ll be hired on the basis of an email.